Nearest Neighbor and Kernel Survival Analysis: Nonasymptotic Error Bounds and Strong Consistency Rates: Choosing Using a Validation Set

-Throughout the proof, we use the abbreviation $\text{IPEC}(k):=\text{IPEC}(\widehat{\survEnd}^{k\textsc{-NN}},\estCensEnd^{k\textsc{-NN}};\timeHorizon,\theta_{\text{LB}})$.
+Throughout the proof, we use the abbreviation $\text{IBS}(k):=\text{IBS}(\widehat{\survEnd}^{k\textsc{-NN}},\estCensEnd^{k\textsc{-NN}};\timeHorizon,\theta_{\text{LB}})$.
 We denote $\mathbb{E}_{n}$ to be the expectation over the $n$ training data, and $\mathbb{E}_{n'}$ to be the expectation over the $n$ validation data.

-We introduce a bad event for when at least one of the IPEC scores we compute during validation is not sufficiently close to its expectation over randomness in the validation data:
+We introduce a bad event for when at least one of the integrated Brier scores we compute during validation is not sufficiently close to its expectation over randomness in the validation data:

-Note that, over randomness in the validation data, $\text{IPEC}(k)$ is the average of $n$ independent terms each bounded in $[0,\timeHorizon/\theta_{\text{LB}}]$.
-Thus, by Hoeffding's inequality and a union bound over $k\in\mathcal{K}$, we have $\mathbb{P}(\badEvent{}{\text{bad IPEC}})\le1/\sqrt{n}$.
+Note that, over randomness in the validation data, $\text{IBS}(k)$ is the average of $n$ independent terms each bounded in $[0,\timeHorizon/\theta_{\text{LB}}]$.
+Thus, by Hoeffding's inequality and a union bound over $k\in\mathcal{K}$, we have $\mathbb{P}(\badEvent{}{\text{bad IBS}})\le1/\sqrt{n}$.

 Let $\widetilde{k}\in\mathcal{K}\cap\mathcal{K}^{*}$.
-We will show shortly that $\mathbb{E}[\text{IPEC}(\widetilde{k})]$ is close to $\text{MSE}(\survEnd)$.
-When bad event $\badEvent{}{\text{bad IPEC}}$ does not happen, then
+We will show shortly that $\mathbb{E}[\text{IBS}(\widetilde{k})]$ is close to $\text{MSE}(\survEnd)$.
+When bad event $\badEvent{}{\text{bad IBS}}$ does not happen, then

-Moreover, by how $\widehat{k}$ is chosen, $\text{IPEC}(\widehat{k})\le\text{IPEC}(k)$ for all $k\in\mathcal{K}$.
-In particular, $\text{IPEC}(\widehat{k})\le\text{IPEC}(\widetilde{k})$.
+Moreover, by how $\widehat{k}$ is chosen, $\text{IBS}(\widehat{k})\le\text{IBS}(k)$ for all $k\in\mathcal{K}$.
+In particular, $\text{IBS}(\widehat{k})\le\text{IBS}(\widetilde{k})$.
 Therefore,

 Taking the expectation $\mathbb{E}_{n}$ of both sides above over randomness in the training data,